Open Tuesday, Wednesday, and Thursday 12:00 noon – 3 pm

 124 North 5th Street Thermopolis, WY 82443

-- Our purpose is to provide information and communication, computer, internet, phone, copier, and faxing services.
+Our purpose is to provide information and communication, computer, internet, phone, copier, and fax services.

 PO Box 129, Greybull, Wyoming 82426

-The Wyoming Rapid Response Fund was created through a partnership with a regional foundation to fulfill their passion of providing emergency assistance such as food and clothing, rent and utilities payments, transportation and funeral expenses for families and individuals in financial need.
+The Wyoming Rapid Response Fund was created through a partnership with a regional foundation to fulfill their passion of providing emergency assistance such as food and clothing, rent and utility payments, transportation and funeral expenses for families and individuals in financial need.
 Assistance through Rapid Response allows individuals to maintain their independence and end their downward spiral toward increased need.
 Volunteers of America Northern Rockies partners with law enforcement, congregations and many human service groups to identify Wyoming residents who find themselves in emergency situations.
 The Wyoming Rapid Response Fund is administered by Volunteers of America Northern Rockies, and serves all counties in Wyoming.
 Clients must be referred by a case manager for this program.
-Case Managers referral information contact: 307-672-0475.